-The latest among the supercontinents, Pangaea has provided more evidence of its existence due to more sophisticated research and data that could support it.
+The latest among the supercontinents, Pangaea, has provided more evidence of its existence due to more sophisticated research and data that could support it.

-Check out The Dialogue's depiction of Pangaea.
+Check out this depiction of Pangaea.

-The image below shows a timeline of all these supercontinents:
+The image below shows a timeline of all these supercontinents.

 The Future Fate of Continents: Amasia